wanadev/obsidian-project/doc/SerializableClass.md

 });
 ```

-And then you have to annotates all properties that will require your custom serializer:
+And then you can annotates all properties that will require your custom serializer (if you defined a class in the serializer, this is not required):

 ```javascript
 getFoobar: function() {